 Yesterday I went to a Bob Ross exhibit.
-Each painting was paired with a quotation from his teaching while he painted that specific scene.
+Each painting was paired with a quotation from his instruction while he painted that scene.
 I loved the quotes as much as the paintings!
 Each gem captures the lively and capricious nature of creativity, and the unexpected ways we can discover and capture it within ourselves.

 What fun to wander from painting to painting and just take them in.
 It isn’t just that the paintings are lovely.
 The act of painting the paintings is lovely.
 I’ll share a few pictures.
 What are you doing to nourish your creativity these days?